lebrunthibault/lebrunthibault.github.io/content/post/protocol0-technical-overview.md

-* A `Sequence` usually represents a number of statements (usually a whole method) and a `SequenceStep` one statement
+* A `Sequence` usually represents a number of statements (usually a whole method) and a `SequenceStep` one statement (usually a method call)
 * A `SequenceStep` is very often a function call that could return a `Sequence`.
   That is `Sequence`s can be nested allowing deep asynchronous function calls.
 * A `Sequence` should never be passed to the called code but instead the called code should return it's own sequence to be appended (and executed) to the calling one.
+* A `Sequence` instantiation should always finish by calling `Sequence.done()` which is an alias of `Sequence.start()`
+  * Why should the sequence always be started explicitely by the inner code ?
+Well it's because it allows the Sequence pattern to be hidden from the calling code.
+A method using the Sequence pattern can be called synchronously and we are insured the Sequence will be called.
+  * The exception to this rule is if you want to trigger a sequence from within a running sequence (creating a non linear / parallel execution paths).
+Much can be done without resorting to this somewhat obscure pattern.
+Notably using listeners.

 **Attention**: The called code is gonna be called synchronously, any data lookup (e.g. on Live API) is gonna be computed at sequence instantiation time and not at sequence runtime.

-If you don't want this behavior to happen, wrap your lookup calls in a step.

-Ideally, an asynchronous method should wrap all it's statements in a sequence and do lookups in lambda functions.
+If you don't want this behavior to happen, wrap your lookup calls in a method as a single step.
+But the fast way to solve this is to do lookups in lambda functions.

+### Asynchronous behavior declaration

-The code can declare asynchronous behavior in 2 ways:
+The code can declare asynchronous behavior in 3 ways:

-* via wait which leverages `Live.Base.Timer` fast tick for tasks where we have a rough idea of the delay and guess without too much hassle (see [below](#using-timers))
+* via  `seq.add(wait=<ticks>)` which leverages `Live.Base.Timer` fast tick for tasks where we have a rough idea of the delay and guess without too much hassle (see [below](#using-timers))
+* via `seq.add(wait_beats=<beats)` (or `wait_bars`) that leverages the `current_song_time` Live event (see `SyncedScheduler` which notifies when beats change)
-* via the on_complete argument that defers the completion of the step until a condition is satisfied.
+* via the `seq.add(on_complete=<listener>)` that defers the completion of the step until a listener is called.

-This condition can be either :
+This listener should be :

-* a simple callable returning a bool : in this case an exponential polling is setup with a timeout
-* a `CallbackDescriptor` decorated function (a function decorated by `@p0_subject_slot` or `@has_callback_queue`) : the step executes when the function is called next be it by Live listener system or by direct call.
+a function decorated by `@p0_subject_slot`  which returns a `CallbackDescriptor` decorated function : the step executes when the function is called next (usually by Live listener system).
+Just replace `@subject_slot` by `@p0_subject_slot` and the listener will integrate in the Sequence pattern.

 This is the best part because it allows us to react to the execution of Live listeners or even our own listeners.
-Thus being a shortcut to define yet another listener on a subject.
-To be clearer it is equivalent to defining a method listening on a subject (a listener) that would call back the sequence when executed.
+To be clearer it is equivalent to defining a method listening on a subject (that is : a listener) that would call back the sequence when executed.

+NB : instead of giving a listener method to `complete_on`, we could instead pass an object and an event.
+But that would spread event strings and we would loose a central place to see which events are being used throughout the script.
+So a listener method needs to be defined for each event that we want to use in the Sequence pattern.
+Hence, some listeners in the code do nothing and are meant just for Sequence execution.

 ##### Example usage